At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 8. Nikon P-Tactical .223 3-9×40 Matte BDC600

-This rifle scope under 500 has a profound mix of optical design, superior glass, and innovative materials.
-The whole optic system of the P-Tactical series prioritizes bright, high contrast sight pictures.
+This rifle scope under 500 has a winning mix of optical design, superior glass, and innovative materials.

 - Designed for .308 cartridges